acamposruiz/reallery/readme.md

     ```

-    - *<SECTION_KEY_X>:* Here you put this section key name.
-This name will be the key that refer to this section and it has to check with the folder name that will contain the images of the section gallery here: ./content/<SECTION_KEY_X>/images/.
+    - *<SECTION_KEY_X>:* Section key name.
+This name will be the key that refer to this section in the code and it has to check with the folder name that will contain the images of the section gallery here: ./content/<SECTION_KEY_X>/images/.
-    - *name:* Here you put this section name.
-This name will appear in each button that link to this section.
+    - *name:* Section public name.
+This name will appear in the UI.
-    - *color:* Color in the section styles
+    - *color:* Button color
-    - *icon:* Select an icon from [react-icons](https://gorangajic.github.io/react-icons/fa.html), select a family and a icon from there.
+    - *icon:* Object with two keys: {"family":"", "icon":""}.
+Select an icon from [react-icons](https://gorangajic.github.io/react-icons/fa.html), select a family and a icon from there.
-    - *videos:* Array of strings equal to youtube ID videos
+    - *videos:* Array of strings that correspond to youtube ID videos
-    - *articles.en:* Array of strings that are the articles yout want to publish in your site
+    - *articles.en:* Array of strings that are the articles you want to publish in your site
-    - *publish:* This has to be set as true or false value.
+    - *publish:* This has to be equal to true or false value.
 True publish the section whereas false hide it.

 ## Step 4: Image files